dashingsoft/pyarmor/docs/topic/rftmode.rst

 .. highlight:: console

 For a simple script, pyarmor may reform the scripts automatically.
-In most of cases, it need extra work to make it works.
+In most of cases, it need extra work to make it work.

 This chapter describes how RFT mode work, it's helpful to solve RFT mode issues of complex package and scripts.

-What's RFT mode changed?
+What does RFT mode change?

 * function
 * class